NightWalkAX/frappe-themes-submodule/README.md

 - Use `Ctrl+Shift+G` to switch themes quickly
 - Themes are automatically saved per user
 - Original file backups are created automatically
+- This submodule is exclusively designed for `frappe_ux_upgrade` app
 - Keep this repository as a submodule to receive updates
+- Always ensure `frappe_ux_upgrade` is installed before using theme functionality